-One-off government loans are available for businesses and organisations impacted by COVID-19 to help with cash flow.
+One-off government loans are available for businesses, charities and not for profits impacted by COVID-19 to help with cash flow.

 The Small Business Cashflow (loan) Scheme has been extended until the end of 2020.
 Applications opened on 12 May 2020 and can now be submitted up to and including 31 December 2020 and can be made through myIR.
 Here’s an overview of the scheme.

 - $10,000 to be provided to eligible organisations, including charities and not-for-profits

 - an additional $1,800 per full-time employee equivalent